pypa/pip-audit/README.md

 > **Prerelease**: This fork is under active development.
 The API, output format, and behavior may change.
 Feedback welcome.

-This is a fork of [`pip-audit`](https://github.com/pypa/pip-audit) that adds **constraint range analysis**: auditing *what your declared dependency constraints permit*, not just what your environment happens to resolve today.
+This is a fork of [`pip-audit`](https://github.com/pypa/pip-audit) that introduces **constraint range analysis**: auditing what declared dependency constraints permit rather than what an environment or requirements resolve at a particular moment in time.
+CI workflows are the natural use case, where tightening constraints early reduces the likelihood of vulnerable versions propagating downstream.

-`pip-audit` answers:

-> "Are the versions I installed vulnerable?"

-This fork additionally answers:

-> **"Do my declared dependency constraints allow vulnerable versions to be installed?"**

-These are related but distinct questions.
-Both are useful.

 ---

-## What this fork adds

-This fork introduces **Range Mode**, an optional analysis mode that inspects version *constraints* (for example, `>=`, `<`, `~=` specifiers) without performing dependency resolution.

-Range Mode detects cases where:

-* A dependency constraint permits one or more known vulnerable versions
-* Even if today's resolver selects a fixed version
-* And even if CI, lockfiles, or current environments appear clean

-This is especially relevant for:

-* Libraries that publish reusable packages
-* Projects that rely on downstream installation environments
-* Long-lived deployments where dependency resolution may change over time

-Range Mode does **not** replace environment-based auditing.
-It complements it.

----

-## Using Range Mode
+## Usage

-Range Mode is opt-in and does not affect existing behavior.

 ```bash
 pip-audit --range path/to/project